keithws/browser-report/README.md

 # Coverage

-The goal is to correctly identify all browsers included on caniuse.com according to their [browser usage table](http://caniuse.com/usage-table).
-Their browser usage table accounts for 97.62% of global usage based on data from [StatCounter GlobalStats](http://gs.statcounter.com/).
+The goal is to correctly identify all browsers included on caniuse.com according to their [browser usage table][3].
+Their browser usage table accounts for 97.62% of global usage based on data from [StatCounter GlobalStats][4].
+See the TODO section for missing coverage test cases.

-Current coverage is __97.6%__ = (97.62% - 0.02%)
+Current coverage is __97.6%__ = (97.62% - 0.02%).

 # Benchmarks

 The script file size is under 3K when gzipped and under 2K when uglified and gzipped.

-# Todo
+# TODO

+In chronological order (oldest first); not in order of priority.

 * add support for bower, component, jam, and spm
 * server side support (node)